Q: You're supposed to eat meat because it's high in protein, so how do you get your protein?

 Q: What about calcium?
 Don't you need to drink milk in order to get calcium?
 Will you have a higher risk of osteoporosis or bone fractures because you eliminate dairy from your diet?

-1) Dairy is high in fat, cholesterol, and sugar, and contains no fiber.
+A: Yes, your body needs calcium.
+But dairy is not the best source to intake calcium for several different reasons.1) Dairy is high in fat, cholesterol, and sugar, and contains no fiber.
 Furthermore, it contains a very high concentration of animal protein, because it is meant to nourish a baby cow and help it grow rapidly (to a size much larger than a human being).
 As stated in the previous answer, an over consumption of protein can be harmful to your body.
 Over consuming animal protein increases the acid load on your body.
 Your body reacts by trying to neutralize the acid content, and accomplishes this by drawing from the calcium storage in, guess what, your bones.

 2) Consumption of dairy has been shown to increase the bone fracture rate, not decrease it as is commonly believed.
 It makes sense right?
 If consuming an abundance of cow's milk builds strong bones, then why are bone-related diseases on the rise in our country, let alone even in existence?
 A plant-based diet will give you all the calcium your body needs, without increasing the acid load in your body.
 Numerous studies have concluded that there is no relationship between dairy consumption and bone health.
 The best way to build strong bones is to be physically active and do weight-bearing exercise.